Andrewodwyer/vintage_drums/README.md

 #### Epic 1: Product Browsing (Shopper)

 This epic is focused on providing a seamless experience for shoppers exploring the products on the site.
-The features here prioritize discoverability, ensuring that users can easily find and learn about the products they are interested in.
+The features here prioritise discoverability, ensuring that users can easily find and learn about the products they are interested in.

 - Abilities:
   -	View products by category and view product details to easily navigate and understand the product range.